-- the case and shall set forth all viable issues in the "fast track" statement provided for by NRAP 3C(e): - (d) timely respond to requests from appellate counsel for information about or documents from the case, when appellate counsel was not trial counsel; - (e) inform the client of any right that may exist to be released pending disposition of the appeal; - (f) consider requesting a stay of execution of the judgment to permit the client to report directly to the place of confinement, if a custodial sentence is imposed; - (g) include in the advice to the client an explanation of the limited nature of the relief available on direct appeal and, where appropriate, an explanation of the remedies available to him or her in post-conviction proceedings.
+- (c) fulfill the responsibilities set forth in NRAP 3C if the conviction qualifies for "fast track" treatment under the rule.
+Counsel shall order a rough draft of those portions of the transcript provided for in NRAP 3C(d) in all cases in which trial counsel is not handling the appeal and in all other cases in which information from the proceedings is necessary for a fair determination of the issues to be raised on appeal.
+Counsel shall thoroughly research the issues in the case and shall set forth all viable issues in the "fast track" statement provided for by NRAP 3C(e); - (d) timely respond to requests from appellate counsel for information about or documents from the case, when appellate counsel was not trial counsel; - (e) inform the client of any right that may exist to be released pending disposition of the appeal; - (f) consider requesting a stay of execution of the judgment to permit the client to report directly to the place of confinement, if a custodial sentence is imposed; - (g) include in the advice to the client an explanation of the limited nature of the relief available on direct appeal and, where appropriate, an explanation of the remedies available to him or her in post-conviction proceedings.
 Counsel should provide a pro se habeas packet to any client who needs assistance in preparing his or her pro se habeas corpus petition.
-Counsel should advise the client of the relevant time frames for filing state and federal habeas corpus petitions and provide information and advice necessary to protect a client's right to post-conviction relief; and - (h) inform the client of any procedures available for requesting that the record of conviction be expunged or sealed.
+Counsel should advise the client of the relevant time frames for filing state and federal habeas corpus petitions and provide information and advice necessary to protect a client's right to post-conviction relief; and - (h) inform the client of procedures available for requesting that the record of conviction be expunged or sealed.